 What Is the Relationship Between ADHD and Substance Abuse?

 Substance abuse and alcoholism are common to people diagnosed with ADHD particularly those unaware that they have this condition.
 The main reason for the strong connection is self-medication.
-In addition, several studies have shown that 15 percent of people with this behavioral condition suffers from substance abuse and alcoholism.
+In addition, several studies have shown that 15 percent of people with this behavioral condition suffer from substance abuse and alcoholism.

 Meanwhile, the inability to control impulses drives the person to seek relaxation by taking in “downers” or substances which depress mental activity.
 The two most abused relaxing substances used by these people are alcohol and marijuana.
 The chance of abusing these substances is three times more likely to people with ADHD.